tiaradwiputri/regressionmodels/quiz.md

 There are varying way to check for normality assumption.
 Based on the information you have gained along the class, try to answer the following question:

-**Question 5 : What are the method(s) we can use to check for normality of the residual from our model?**
+5. What are the method(s) we can use to check for normality of the residual from our model?

 - [ ] QQ plot
 - [ ] Shapiro-test